dlt-hub/dlt/docs/website/docs/dlt-ecosystem/verified-sources/filesystem/basic.md

 3. Username/Password authentication
 4. GSS-API authentication

-Learn more about SFTP authentication options in [SFTP section](../../destinations/filesystem#sftp).
+Learn more about SFTP authentication options in the [SFTP section](../../destinations/filesystem#sftp).
 To obtain credentials, contact your server administrator.
 </TabItem>

 <TabItem value="local">